warthog-network/docs/Guides/websocket-gateway-setup.md

-# Websocket Gateway Setup
+# Bridge Node Setup
 In this guide we will set up start a Warthog node with websocket support to support incoming connections from browser nodes.

 Due to browser restrictions, TLS encryption is required on the browser side.
 To address this issue we will need to use a reverse proxy for websocket connections that is hosted a public server that and pointed to by a domain name.
 This reverse proxy will forward websocket traffic to the node and perform the TLS encryption.

 !!!
-A gateway node should accept incoming connections from the public internet.
+A bridge node should accept incoming connections from the public internet.
 It is recommended to use a virtual or dedicated server for this purpose.
 !!!

 # Setting up the node